Kinga Surma

 Kinga Surma (born c.
-1987/1988 in Poland) is a Canadian politician and the Ontario Minister of Infrastructure since June 18, 2021.
+1987/1988 in Poland) is a Canadian politician and the President of the Treasury Board of Ontario since Septemeber 10, 2026.
+She was previously Ontario Minister of Infrastructure from 2021 until 2026.
 She represents the riding of Etobicoke Centre in the Legislative Assembly of Ontario as a member of the Progressive Conservative Party.
 She previously served as Ontario's first Associate Minister of Transportation.
-In the cabinet shuffle announced on June 18, 2021, she was promoted to the position of Minister of Infrastructure.

-Early life and education
+Life and education

 Surma was born in Poland and moved with her family to Canada when she was four years old.
 She was raised in Ottawa.

 Surma attended the University of Guelph where she studied Public Policy, Business and Commerce.
 She spent a year in France studying Economics.
 After graduation, Surma relocated to Toronto.

+Surma welcomed her first child, a daughter, in 2025.

 Political career

 Surma worked for former Toronto City Councillor Peter Milczyn, and at the same time was the President for the Etobicoke-Lakeshore Progressive Conservative Party of Ontario (PC) riding association.
 Surma worked on the Etobicoke—Lakeshore 2013 by-election for PC candidate.
 Following the election she was fired from her job at Toronto City Hall.